 In jazz, we’re usually improvising over the form and chord changes to a song so it’s critical that you learn how to play over each element of a form.
 You’ve got to know where you are in the form at all times.

 Texture And Timbre – Which instrument is playing the melody?
 Are they playing in counterpoint?
 Is it just one instrument playing the melody or is are another?
 Does it sound thick?

-There are many more elements but ultimately it’s good to understand that active listening is the beginning of jazz improvisation.
+There are many more elements but ultimately it’s good to understand that active listening is the beginning of this art form.